OpusCapita/service-template/README.md

 ```bash
 git init
 ```

+#### Replace placeholders

+Now you can either run the **setup-template.sh** bash script which will replace all placeholders with the values you are asked for by the script or you can edit all files manually.

+#### Manual replacement

 Open the **package.json** file in your editor and change the following properties to your own values: